✓ Updated July 2026

 Bus from Portal Norte

 This is the most common and budget-friendly way to reach Guatavita from Bogotá.
-Buses depart frequently from the Portal Norte bus terminal and take you directly to the town center.
+Buses depart frequently from the Portal Norte terminal and will drop you off in the town center of Guatavita.

-For convenience and directness, especially if you have luggage or are traveling in a group, a private taxi or ride-sharing service is a good option.
-This offers door-to-door service from your Bogotá accommodation.
+For convenience and direct travel, especially if you have luggage or are traveling in a group, a private taxi or ride-sharing service is an option.
+You can book these through apps or arrange one from your Bogotá accommodation.

 Rental Car

-Renting a car gives you the most flexibility to explore Guatavita and its surroundings at your own pace, including nearby attractions like the Tominé Reservoir.
+Renting a car offers the most freedom to explore Guatavita and its surroundings at your own pace.
+This is ideal if you plan to visit other attractions in the Cundinamarca region before or after Guatavita.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.